mozilla/code-review/docs/trigger.md

 ## Step for other repositories

-Please reach out to our team, look in [README](../README.md) for contact informations.
+Please reach out to our team, look in [README](../README.md) for contact information.